katzenpost/katzenpost/docs/specs/pki.rst

    3. Compute a shared random number from the values revealed in the "Reveal" step.
 Authorities whose reveal value does not verify their commit value MUST be excluded from the consensus round.
+Authorities ensure that their peers MUST participate in Commit-and-Reveal, and MUST use correct Reveal values obtained from other Peers as part of the "Cert" exchange.

    4. Generate or update the network topology using the shared random number as a seed to a deterministic random number generator that determines the order that new mixes are placed into the topology.

-3.5 Signature Collection
+3.6 Signature Collection
 ------------------------

-   Each Authority exchanges their newly generated consensus files with each other.
-Upon receiving signed consensus documents from the other Authorities, peer signatures are appended to the current local consensus file if the signed contents match.
+   Each Authority signs their view of consensus, and exchanges detached Signatures with each other.
+Upon receiving each Signature it is added to the signatures on the Consensus if it validates the Consensus.
 The Authority SHOULD warn the administrator if network partition is detected.

    If there is disagreement about the consensus directory, each authority collects signatures from only the servers which it agrees